Abdulwajid-tech/GitTutorial-repo/readme.md

-So this is just a sample file.
+So this is just a sample file!